Getting Started With Dataframe in R

 Switch Statement

-We can add as many as if else statements however keeping more than four is difficult to keep track what is happing when the condition is true.
-The switch command work with the cases, each syntax contain value to be tested followed by the possible cases.
+We can add as many if else statements as needed.
+However, keeping more than four can make it difficult to keep track of what is happening when the condition is true.
+The switch command works with cases, and each syntax contains a value to be tested followed by the possible cases.

 quantity <- c(1,3,4,5)